mk-fg/linux-ebpf-connection-overseer/README.md

     Currently can be done by running socat from fifo to socket and back to fifo, but should be easy enough to support in the python script and widget too.

+- Maybe track wireguard tunnel connections.

+    Kprobes for those were in earlier eBPF code, but removed in 724adb5 in favor of much simpler tracepoints for everything.
+    Doesn't seem very useful to track those though, as it's mostly noise - app connections over those tunnels are interesting and are tracked already.

 <a name=hdr-links></a>